XRHeath Developer API Documentation

 -d "softwareVersion=1.1.0" \

-How to get List of saved Workout Sessions.
+How to get a list of saved workout sessions

-For getting saved Workout Sessions use GET https://api.portal.consumer-dev.xr.health/api/developer/workout-sessions endpoint with:
+For getting saved Workout Sessions, use GET https://api.portal.consumer-dev.xr.health/api/developer/workout-sessions endpoint.

 Headers